-The alternative rock scene of the late 2000s has etched it's mark on music history for producing a wave of both commercial successful and critically lauded bands, be it Daughtry, The Cab, Parachute, The Airborne Toxic Event or Augustana.
-Thanks to producer Greg Archilla's work on Safetysuit's debut album, their 2009 "Life Left To Go" adds them to that list.His credits extend beyond Safetysuit however, to include the likes of Matchbox 20, both of whom are the subjects of my latest interview with him.
+The alternative rock scene of the late 2000s produced a wave of both commercially and critically successful bands, from Daughtry and The Cab to Parachute and Augustana.
+Thanks to producer Greg Archilla’s work on Safetysuit’s 2009 debut album, “Life Left To Go” the band was added to the category of memorable artists from that period.
+However, his credits extend beyond Safetysuit to include the likes of Matchbox Twenty, all of which we discussed below.

-Someone brought by a prior demo that the band had done and I liked the voice I heard, so I ask who this band was.
-They where known as CREW at the time.
-I set up a meeting with them threw their manager and that’s how we met.
+Someone brought me a prior demo that the band had done and I liked the voice of the singer, so I asked who the band was.
+They where known as “CREW” at the time.
+I set up a meeting with them through their manager and that’s how we met.

-As for the “Stay” EP, we worked for a couple months in a rehearsal room on the songs then recorded them at Quad Studio in Nashville.
-We tracked in the "A" Room and did overdubss in the "D" room.
-Then back into the "A" room to do the mixes.
+As for the “Stay” EP, we worked for a couple months in a rehearsal room on the songs, and then recorded them at Quad Studio in Nashville.
+We tracked in the “A” Room and did overdubs in the “D” room.
+Then we moved back into the “A” room to do some of the mixes.

-I was then involved in helping them secure a record deal with Universal/Motown.
-I was able to stay on as the producer of the “Life Left To Go” album.
+Afterwards, I was involved in helping them secure a record deal with Universal/Motown, and was able to stay on as the producer for “Life Left To Go”.
 The EP versions of the songs actually made the album.

-With a few albums in the rearview, I think the widespread verdict is that "Life Left To Go" is the standout album from the band.
-It distinguishes itself as quite the classic alternative rock album of the 2000s, alongside output from the Augustana's and Daughtry's of the world.
-Can you walk me through some of the considerations and procedures that were taken for that album, as opposed to the bands later ones?
-The sound of the album evokes imagery of recording studios decked out with gear and big analog mixing consoles.
+With a few albums in the rear-view, I think the widespread verdict is that “Life Left To Go” is the standout album from the band.
+It distinguishes itself as quite the classic alternative rock album of the 2000s.
+Can you walk me through some of the considerations that were taken for that album, as opposed to the band’s later ones?

 Well thank you, I guess, haha.
 I can only speak to the “Life Left To Go” album.
 We did record through outboard gear and it was mixed through a console, not in the box.
 We tracked drums, bass, some rythym guitars and some vocals at The Tracking Room studio in Nashville.
 The overdubs were done in a few different studios, including, The Castle, Quad Studio and at my home studio, ChillHill.

-We went through many songs that the band had prior to our meeting, in order to find the tracks for the EP.
-During the build-up to the band's record deal showcase, songs Like “Anywhere But Here” “Someone Like You” and ”Something I Said” where written and worked up.
-After we secured the record deal, we felt we needed more material and that’s when songs like “Find Away” “Annie” and “What If" were written.
+We went through many songs that the band had prior to our meeting, in order to choose the best tracks that were already on the EP.
+During the build-up to the band’s record deal showcase, songs Like “Anywhere But Here” “Someone Like You” and ”Something I Said” where written and worked up.
+After we secured the record deal, we felt we needed more material and that’s when songs like “Find Away” “Annie” and “What If” were written.

 It’s hard to discuss every process of the mixing.
 Imaging came from panning things as wide as possible.